Profile

 3. 3

-Deglaze with the white wine, let the alcohol evaporate, then season with salt and pepper.
+Pour in the white wine and allow the alcohol to evaporate, then season with salt and pepper.

 4. 4